- Aims of the research and why local history is important with regard to cultural heritage

 The people involved in these organizations share a common cause with each other that unites them together in that both Norwegian and Sámi persons as noted earlier by Hagen (2005), have ancestors who were victims of state-sponsored murder and thus put to death and persecuted because of their religious beliefs and practices, which have a direct bearing on the persecution and subsequent death of Aikia Aikianpoika.

-Addressing this dark heritage throughout Sápmi, particularly in Norway has seen a recent development in acknowledging the crimes committed against both Sámi and Norwegian persons that in 2011 a project called the Steilneset Memorial, Vardø, Norway was opened in memory of the 91 victims of the Finnmark Witchcraft trials who were burned to death between 1600 and 1692 (a total of 135 people were prosecuted)7
+Addressing this dark heritage throughout Sápmi, particularly in Norway has seen a recent development in acknowledging the crimes committed against both Sámi and Norwegian persons that in 2011 a project called the Steilneset Memorial, Vardø, Norway was opened in memory of the 91 victims of the Finnmark Witchcraft trials who were burned to death between 1600 and 1692 (a total of 135 people were prosecuted) ((For a comprehensive description of the memorial, see Stein A. Mathisen’s chapter: Contextualizing Exhibited Versions of Noaidivuohta, in: Nordic Neoshamanisms.
+The International Society for the Study of New Religions (2015).))

 By comparison to Norway, there is nothing remotely like the memorial in Norway, in Finland concerning the crimes committed against the Sámi people by Church and State.
 It is the same situation in Sweden also.
 In fact, the persecution of the Sámi people in terms of their religion continues where their cosmology and religious practices are reduced to superstition and joiking is considered to be the language of the devil.